mzpqnxow/grsec-debian-linode/README.md

 # gradm -F -L /etc/grsec/learning.logs -O /etc/grsec/policy.output
 ```

-You might be prompted to turn learning mode off using gradm -D first, which will require the admin role password.

-Once this is done, peruse /etc/grsec/policy.output and marvel at how granular some of the permissions are, especially if you have a system with a dedicated role (i.e. a web server only, or a mail server, etc)
+Once this is done, peruse /etc/grsec/policy.output and marvel at how granular some of the permissions are and how individual file access in a directory were reduced to wildcards and such, especially if you have a system with a dedicated role.
+The policy will look really nice especially if you have a system with a dedicated role such as a web server, load balancer, git server, etc. since the activity on the machine will be very regular.
+You'll want to go thoroughly through the policy to make sure inappropriate actions didn't taint the learning mode.

-It is also very cool for multi-user systems where users only check e-mail or use some basic functionality- when you don't want users snooping around the box.
-With the right policy, users won't even be able to see / let alone execute /bin/cat or whichever other applications a user might run without necessity.
+The RBAC system is also very cool for multi-user systems where users only check e-mail or use some basic functionality like IRC or silc but you don't want users snooping around or attempting to attack the system.
+With the right policy, users won't even be able to see / let alone execute /bin/cat or whichever other applications a user might run outside of what is intended.

-## Test and consider using paxctld
+## Consider using paxctld if you have applications that require opting out of some PaX features

-I am not familiar with paxctld, I have always use paxctl manually to opt certain executables out of certain PAX mitigations whenever necessary, but you might want to look into paxctld as I believe it automates this via some sort of profile/configuration system.
+I am not very familiar with paxctld, I have always use paxctl manually to opt certain executables out of certain PaX mitigations whenever necessary, but you might want to look into it as I believe it automates this via some sort of profile/configuration system that keeps things in order even if the executables are updated by your distribution's package manager.

 It is available at https://grsecurity.net/download.php#test